monilgoyal/vahan-checker-flask/README.md

 ## Installation

-Install all the required pakages using file `requirements.txt`
+Install all the required packages using file `requirements.txt`
 ```bash
 pip install requirements.txt
 ```